Austerity – the imminent, existential threat to the American people

 Opposition to austerity is growing – but real demands are needed

-Effective critiques of austerity and deficit hysteria have been offered in recent months by a growing list of progressive economists and commentators.
+Effective critiques of austerity and deficit hysteria have been offered by a growing list of progressive economists and commentators.
 But what has been absent in this advocacy is an effective, hard-hitting and complete program for economic recovery.
 What good will it do to preserve the social fabric for another year while leaving tens of millions unemployed and facing poverty, foreclosure, bankruptcy and hopelessness?
 The proposals on offer generally don’t produce the needed revenue, don’t address or correct the causes of our crisis, and can’t produce full employment or economic growth.

 Toward a political realignment